 Beans- all and any!
 White beans, black beans, chickpeas, etc.

 Roasted Vegetables– beets, sweet potatoes, zucchini, onions, tomatoes, mushrooms.

 I try to make a few of these at the beginning of every week to have in the fridge- some last even longer, like the dressings and dips.
 I usually top up my fresh vegetables in the middle of the week, but you can even purchase some canned items to keep around like corn, hearts of palm, olives, etc.

 You can add any of these building blocks into a salad for lunch.
 Take lettuce, a dressing, and put a bean and roasted vegetable in it, and you have a fancy salad to rival any salad bar!

-If you are constantly being tempted by those pricey salad bars at Whole Foods or a café near you, then buy some “fun” things to spice up your salad: croutons, nuts, olives, sunflower seeds.
-The good thing is that those usually last, so it won’t go bad if you don’t eat it that week!
+If you are constantly being tempted by those pricey salad bars at Whole Foods or a café near you, then buy some “fun” things to spice up your salad: croutons, nuts, olives, and sunflower seeds.
+The good thing is that these items usually stay fresh for a while, so they won’t go bad if you don’t eat them that week!
 They are also not so expensive when purchased in a store, not in a restaurant;)

 I’m the first to admit that this will not make suppers worth raving over, and they are certainly not Instagram-worthy!
 But it does the trick!